Core Concepts

 What Gets Tracked

-MCPcat tracks all MCP protocol events:
+MCPcat tracks all MCP protocol events:- Tool Operations:

 tools/list